Loyalty, Revolution, and the Cost of Magic in Babel

 Babel definitely isn’t an easy read.
 At times, I was truly lost having to reread the passages.
 The chapters are dense and rich with text.
 There are moments in which the story lags, gradually building until it is propelled into the next major event.
 Not to spoil it but the book ends in tragedy, a shocking if not, definitely considered devastating ending.
 Even though you may be saddened at the fact that the book ends suddenly, this should not deter you because if nothing else it is a rewarding read.

-I didn’t meld well with the story until about 50% through the story, not getting into it until about the 40% mark of the book but wanted to see it through as to me it seems like an important read.
-I would recommend this book if you are a fan of historical fantasies as this leans more into this genre for me than actually into the dark academia or even fantasy genre, even.
+I didn’t meld well with the story until about 50% of the way through.
+Officially not getting into it until about the 40% mark of the book.
+But wanting to see it through as to me it seems like an important read.
+I would recommend this book if you are a fan of historical fantasies.
+As this leans more into this genre for me than actually into the dark academia or even fantasy genre, even.
 Although, it could be slated into both dark academia and fantasy due to being set at Oxford as uses magic in the form of words.

 Purchase a copy of Babel on Amazon | Check out my Goodreads